TheOdinProject/curriculum/web_development_101/project_installations.md

 **Cons**

-* You have to use the text editor that there services provide, which generally are not as good as the text editors you can install locally.
+* You have to use the text editor that their services provide, which generally are not as good as the text editors you can install locally.
 Atom, sublime text etc.
 * The free tier's of these services have a memory limit, normally 1 gb.
 This can be a major limitation after a while.

 ## What You'll Be Installing